﷽

 Because the Islamic calendar is based on the sighting of the moon instead of the solar one, the month of Ramadhan changes when compared to the common calendar.
 Years ago, I remember feeling happier when the fasting days were shorter during Ramadhan.
 This was when the month of Ramadhan was in the winter season.
 I felt like fasting was much easier because it wasn't too hot and the fasting hours were obviously shorter.
 I was also happy because the nights were longer, so I had lots of time to worship, sleep, and not miss Suhoor.
-But now, I've gone from loving winter Ramadhans to preferring Summer Ramadhans for four reasons.
+But now, I've gone from loving winter Ramadhans to preferring Summer Ramadhans for four reasons.1.
+I have more time to accomplish my Ramadhan goals throughout the day.

 The focus of Ramadhan should always be to worship and please Allah.
 So me preferring one season over another doesn't take away my focus from the true meaning of Ramadhan.
 The fact that I have more time to accomplish my goals during the day makes me love Summer Ramadhans.
 In the winter season, I always have harder time staying up to date with the goals that I set up; especially the ones involving reading the Qur'an.
 When I plan on reading few pages of the Qur'an after every Salah, I end up missing some because the days are much shorter and the times of Salah are much closer.
 But during the summer, the time between one Salah to another is much longer, so I'm not in a rush to accomplish my daily task.